 Neal Studd became the eighth head coach of Florida State swimming and diving on July 20, 2016.

-The six-time Coastal Collegiate Swimming Association Coach of the Year brought a wealth of experience to Tallahassee after building Florida Gulf Coast University from the scratch into one of the best mid-major programs in the country in his nine years at the helm.
+The six-time Coastal Collegiate Swimming Association Coach of the Year brought a wealth of experience to Tallahassee after building Florida Gulf Coast University from scratch into one of the best mid-major programs in the country in his nine years at the helm.